Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 After purchasing the script through the sonoran store you may download the script through the keymaster account that purchased the script.
 Upon downloading extract the file to a safe place.

 ## Install the Script
 Inside the script package will be a file called config.CHANGEME.json you should rename that to be config.json.
-You can then install the scrupt as you would any other resource for FiveM.
+You can then install the script as you would any other resource for FiveM.

 ## Configuring the Script
 Default config.json: